ThomBator/Appointment-Scheduler-with-JavaFX/README.txt

 SQL Driver Used: mysql-connector-java-8.0.27

 How to Run Program:
+From Intellij:
+Open project folder in Intellij.
+Click run.

-Description of Report from Section A3F of Rubric:
+Description of Report from Section A3F of Rubric: The additional report functionality I created allows users to see the total number of scheduled appointments for each customer in the database.